hapass/polyesther/README.md

 Simple obj model viewer.
 Renders obj models with software rasterizer or DX12 renderer.

-Press R to switch renderer.
-Use WASD to control camera offset.
-Use arrow keys to control camera angle.

 ## Build steps Windows

 1. Clone the repository with submodules.